statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 plt.legend()
 plt.show()

-# Print coefficients to show sparsity
+# Print parameters to show sparsity
-print("Polynomial Coefficients (RSS):", poly_params_rss)
+print("Polynomial parameters (RSS):", poly_params_rss)
-print("Polynomial Coefficients (LASSO):", poly_params_lasso)
+print("Polynomial parameters (LASSO):", poly_params_lasso)
 ```

 As with ridge regression, `alpha` controls the strength of regularization.
-When $\alpha$ is large, more coefficients will be set to zero, resulting in a simpler model.
+When $\alpha$ is large, more parameters will be set to zero, resulting in a simpler model.

 ## Comparing Ridge and LASSO

-While both **ridge** and **LASSO** regression aim to reduce overfitting by penalizing large coefficients, they behave differently:
+While both **ridge** and **LASSO** regression aim to reduce overfitting by penalizing large parameters, they behave differently:

-- **Ridge regression** tends to shrink coefficients but rarely sets them exactly to zero.
+- **Ridge regression** tends to shrink parameters but rarely sets them exactly to zero.
 This means that it keeps all features in the model, but the influence of less important features is reduced.
-- **LASSO regression**, on the other hand, can shrink coefficients all the way to zero, effectively performing feature selection.
+- **LASSO regression**, on the other hand, can shrink parameters all the way to zero, effectively performing feature selection.

 The choice between ridge and LASSO depends on the problem:
 - If you believe that all features are relevant and you want to shrink their influence, **ridge** might be the better option.